 As soon as the first vaccines were approved and available (2020), "Operation Freedom" was initiated.
-The national anti-COVID-19 vaccination programme prioritised all eligible populations according to medical vulnerability and included a roadmap for administering vaccines to anyone who opted for it, based on criteria such as occupation, concurring health issues and age.
-Appointments can be made via phone, physical points (e.g. pharmacies, Citizen Service Centres) or a digital platform and accessible notifications are sent through the e-prescription system.
-Vaccines are being administered through many different structures of the National Health System, including public and military hospitals and dedicated centres, primary care facilities, mobile health units - especially for remote areas-, doctors' offices, while there is a provision for vaccination at home for the frail.
-In order to address scepticism against vaccines, incentives were introduced, tailored for different target groups resulting in a total of 73.46% of the population being fully vaccinated by May 5, 2022.
+The national anti-COVID-19 vaccination programme prioritised all eligible populations according to medical vulnerability and included a roadmap for administering vaccines to anyone who opted for it, based on criteria such as occupation, recurring health issues and age.
+Appointments can be made via phone, physical points (e.g. pharmacies, Citizen Service Centres) or a digital platform, and accessible notifications are sent through the e-prescription system.
+Vaccines are being administered through many different structures of the National Health System, including public and military hospitals and dedicated centres, primary care facilities, mobile health units - especially for remote areas-, doctors' offices, while there is a provision for vaccination at home for the frail elderly people.
+In order to address scepticism about vaccines, incentives were introduced, tailored for different target groups, resulting in 73.46% of the population being fully vaccinated by May 5, 2022.
 A digital certificate is issued once the vaccination is complete, necessary for participating in many social and economic activities.

-At the same time, the government had to deal with the consequences of the imposed restrictions on the economy as well as education.
+At the same time, the government had to deal with the consequences of the imposed restrictions on the economy as well as on education.
 To this end, a number of compensatory measures have been taken, in order to alleviate those affected by the restrictive measures and the pandemic in general.
 The Greek Government has financed a multitude of interventions to protect the economy and its citizens from the adverse effects of the COVID-19 pandemic.
-The total amount of measures that have been taken during the period 2020-2022 surpasses EUR 43 billion.
-These measures provided a wide "safety net" for households and businesses, so that the effects of the health crisis are as small as possible in order for them to be reversible.
+The total amount of measures that have been taken during the period 2020-2022 surpasses €43 billion.
+These measures provided a wide "safety net" for households and businesses, so that the effects of the health crisis are as small as possible.
 This effectively prevented the risk of the coronavirus pandemic leading to a surge in unemployment and closures of businesses.
-The measures consisted mainly of interventions: (i) facilitating natural and legal persons in servicing their debts, (ii) supporting horizontally affected workers, businesses and employment in general, (iii) in seriously affected sectors (i.e. tourism etc.) and for vulnerable population groups, and (iv) increasing the resilience and effectiveness of the state in the coronavirus response.
+The measures consisted mainly of interventions: (i) facilitating natural and legal persons in servicing their debts; (ii) supporting horizontally affected workers, businesses and employment in general, as well as (iii) workers in seriously affected sectors (i.e. tourism) and for vulnerable population groups; and (iv) increasing the resilience and effectiveness of the state in the coronavirus response.

 In particular, faced with the COVID-19 pandemic, Greece has taken a series of economic support measures in 2020 and 2021 in order to protect employment as well as disposable income.
-These measures, include, inter alia: (i) the reduction of VAT for a number of products and services (i.e. restaurant services, non-alcoholic beverages, nonalcoholic drinks, all passenger transports, sanitary products, dialysis equipment), along with other specific relief measures associated with tax deferrals, enhanced tax refunds and income taxation (fiscal measures), (ii) the provision of refundable prepayment grants, advance payment programmes and State guarantee measures (monetary measures), and (iii) 40% reduction in commercial and primary residence rent, extension of deadlines for expiry and payment of bank cheques issued by affected enterprises and tourism industry, the suspension of performing loan repayments (for the principal amount) for affected enterprises (Banks' decision), the extension of procedures that are completed entirely by electronic means, and the disposal of confiscated ethyl alcohol to produce antiseptics and to the Ministry of Health (financial measures).
+These measures, include, inter alia: (i) the reduction of VAT for a number of products and services (i.e. restaurant services, non-alcoholic beverages and drinks, all passenger transports, sanitary products, dialysis equipment), along with other specific relief measures associated with tax deferrals, enhanced tax refunds and income taxation (fiscal measures); (ii) the provision of refundable prepayment grants, advance payment programmes and State guarantee measures (monetary measures); and (iii) 40% reduction in commercial and primary residence rent, extension of deadlines for expiry and payment of bank cheques issued by affected enterprises and tourism industry, the suspension of performing loan repayments (for the principal amount) for affected enterprises, the extension of fully digitalised procedures, and the redirection of confiscated ethyl alcohol to produce antiseptic by public entities.